BeehiveForum/BeehiveForum/docs/readme.txt

 As with all software installations or upgrades it is highly recommended that you perform a backup of your existing web space and database before upgrading your Beehive Forum.
 Failure to do so could result in lost data.
 You have been warned.
-Don't make us say we told you if things go wrong and you haven't backed up.
+Don't make us say we told you so.

 1.4.1 Upgrading your Beehive Forum installation